Markovian projections for functionals of It\^o semimartingales with jumps: Main Results

 \begin{definition} Let $X$ be an $\mathbb{R}^d$-valued semimartingale with characteristics triplet $(B, C, \nu)$ associated with a truncation function $h$.
 We say $X$ is an \emph{It\^o semimartingale}, if there exist an $\mathbb{R}^d$-valued predictable process $b$, an $\mathbb{S}^d_+$-valued predictable process $c$, and a predictable L\'evy transition kernel $\kappa$ from $\Omega \times \mathbb{R}_+$ to $\mathbb{R}^d$, such that

 We call the triplet $(b, c, \kappa)$ the \emph{differential characteristics} of $X$ associated with $h$. \end{definition}

 Briefly speaking, an It\^o semimartingale is a semimartingale whose characteristics are absolutely continuous in the time variable.
 Using \eqref{eq:B(h)}, we see that the fact of $X$ being an It\^o semimartingale does not depend on the choice of the truncation function.
+The notion of differential characteristics of It\^o semimartingales is a generalization of the L\'evy--Khintchine triplet of L\'evy processes.
+By the famous L\'evy--Khintchine formula (see e.g.\ \cite{MR2273672}, Theorem I.43), the differential characteristics of a L\'evy process consist of a vector $b \in \mathbb{R}^d$, a matrix $c \in \mathbb{S}^d_+$ and a L\'evy measure $\kappa$ on $\mathbb{R}^d$, which are deterministic and independent of time.

 In the case where $X$ is a special semimartingale, there is a natural choice of the characteristics triplet which is defined in a truncation function-free way.

 \begin{definition} Let $X$ be an $\mathbb{R}^d$-valued special semimartingale.
 Let $B$ be the predictable finite variation part of $X$.
 Let $C$ and $\nu$ be the second and third characteristics of $X$ respectively.
 We call the triplet $(B, C, \nu)$ the \emph{canonical characteristics} of $X$. \end{definition}